-GPS has been incredible over the past two years and there is nothing to fear.
-It seems daunting to some but once your routes are on your unit all you have to do is ride and follow the bread crumb trail.
+We are now in our 5th year of using GPS navigation to navigate our unmarked route.
+It seems daunting to some but once the routes are on your unit, all you have to do is ride and follow the bread crumb trail.

-If you have a different brand of GPS, or you are unsure if it is supported or you require any further help, contact EasyBike and they will be more than happy to assist you.
-Email firstname.lastname@example.org
+If you have a different brand of GPS unit, or are unsure if it is supported or require any further help, please contact EasyBike for assistance - firstname.lastname@example.org.

 What type of GPS do I need?

 Any light GPS that can be mounted on a bike, upload tracks and allows you to follow these tracks.

 The list below is just a small selection of the suitable GPS navigation devices available.
 To find out if your GPS unit is suitable, you need to establish if it can upload GPX files to follow tracks.
 Go online to check, there are many forums and websites about the model you will be interested in.
 Simply type the name of your model and the word GPX and you will find all the info you need.

 We are not endorsing any particular unit.
 You will also have to do some research to make sure you are happy.
 But when in doubt ask Matt our guru email@example.com